-If you currently have chickens or beehives on your property, please let us know as we are trying to determine the number of residents
+If you currently have chickens or beehives on your property, please let us know as we are trying to determine the number of residents impacted by a new ordinance.
+Please also send any feedback or questions on this topic to Regina Kokkinis at rkokkinis@darienil.gov.

-On Aug 8, 2020, at 10:21 AM, Adventure Awaits mom melissagoodridge91@ > wrote:
+On Aug 8, 2020, at 10:21 AM, Adventure Awaits mom <melissagoodridge91@> wrote: